kannanvijayan-zz/Thoughts/binjs_post.md

 1. Preserve the basic syntax-oriented nature of Javascript.
 2. Keep semantics as close to identical as possible with plaintext JS.
-3. Keep new syntax as small (when compressed) as existing minified JS.
+3. Keep the format as small (when compressed) as existing minified JS.
-4. Minimize the cost of parsing when parsing must occur.
+4. Maximize parsing speed when parsing must occur.
 5. Define a semantics-preserving map between text js and binary js.

 ## Syntax proposal